scifir/scifir-units/README.md

 MagickScience is developed by [Ismael Correa](https://github.com/Iarfen/), a software developer of 32 years old.
 You can email if you find bugs, request new features, or have any other need, at ismael.correa.castro@gmail.com.

+## Funding

+MagickScience is looking for **funding**, in order to do some digital marketing and pay some other needs of the project.
+If you want to support this library, and **science will thank you** for that, you can donate in this [sponsors page](https://github.com/sponsors/Iarfen).

 ## Installation

 To install MagickScience you have to use CMake and Make.
 The library is called msci_units, the other msci libraries aren't yet published in the web.
 The commands to install it are the following: